laurap-dev/gradebook-docs/features/import-classroom.md

 ## Tips

 - **Import regularly**: Run an update weekly or whenever you grade new assignments in Google Classroom
-- **Grade in one place**: Decide whether Google Classroom or GradeBook is your "source of truth" for grades.
-Grades in GradeBook will be overwritten on the next import.
 - **Check your weights**: After importing, make sure all assignments have weights assigned (for Standard Weighting) or are in the correct category (for Category Weighting)

 ---